Leave a Message

 So what gives?

-It’s a matter of market.
+It’s a matter of the market.

 Clayton County and Henry County, both considered part of the metro Atlanta statistical area, were decimated by the 2008 recession.
 Home values in those markets collapsed precipitously in the wake of the crisis.